MS in Mechanical Engineering

 The graduate programs are expected to enrich our undergraduate programs by offering more graduate level elective courses that fifth year engineering students can take.
 It is also expected to foster research, which in turn is an essential component of faculty and student academic development.

-For the Graduate Assistantships application deadline, check with the Department’s main office.
+To find out about the Graduate Assistantships application deadline, check with the Department’s main office.

 The graduate program in Mechanical Engineering strives to provide students with an in-depth and contemporary education that prepares them to be successful leaders in mechanical engineering industries as well as successful researchers able to pursue doctoral studies.